bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 ---
 **NOTE!**

 `renv::snapshot()` does not currently manage to extract dependencies from `.ipynb` files (only `.R` and `.Rmd`).
 The lockfile produced by `renv::snapshot()` will therefore not be sufficient to reproduce your virtual environment in itself.
-One way to solve this is to create a `dependencies.R` file (or perhaps one for each notebook) where you install and load all the packages needed in your project notebook(s), and then at the beginning of your notebook load and resolve packages using this line at the beginning of your notebook
+One way to solve this is to create a `dependencies.R` file (or perhaps one for each notebook) where you install and load all the packages needed in your project notebook(s), and then at the beginning of your notebook load and resolve packages using this line:

 `source(here::here('dependencies.R'))`